Getting reacquainted with your workwear? Make a stylish return to the office with relaxed tailoring, smart tops and commute-friendly footwear

 Collars and button-through fronts make shirt dresses a winner for work video calls, while a midi length is weekend-appropriate, too – giving great cost-per-wear potential.
 Add a pair of this season’s practical flat pumps and sandals for a polished look that is perfect for the return to the office.

 Step out in something other than slippers

-Step aside, smart sneakers.
-It’s time to say hello to loafers, the flat footwear option of choice as seen on catwalks globally for autumn/winter 2020.
-They’re a great option for the office as they walk the tricky line between comfort and style and are a practical option if you’ve started cycling to work post-lockdown.
-Loafers look great with smart trousers, almost every style of jeans and, as Giambattista Valli proved, they totally work with dresses too.
+Step aside, fluffy slippers.
+It’s time to say hello to loafers, the flat footwear option of choice, as seen on the feet of some of the most fashionable street-stylers globally.
+Flatform loafers with a chunky-grip sole are a great option for the office as they tow the tricky line between comfort and style and are a practical option if you’ve started cycling or walking to work post-lockdown.
+Pair with a puff-sleeve blouse and peg trousers for a sweetly sophisticated look or keep things preppy with a sweater vest and corduroy trousers.

 Loafers look great with voluminous maxi dresses, almost every style of jeans and, as Gucci has proved time and time again, they totally work with dresses and pleated midi skirts, too.
 Take your pick from penny loafers, tassel loafers or patent loafers to complement your personal style.
 Just don’t forget to stock up on cute ankle socks!